temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ```
 <!--SNIPEND-->

-In the code above, calling the `defineQuery` method created the following objects:
+Calling the `defineQuery` method created the following objects:
 - `customerIdNameQuery` returns a string value.
 - `billingPeriodNumberQuery` returns a number value.
 - `totalChargedAmountQuery` returns a number value.